 There are practical issues to think about when you know you are dying.
-These might include your will, your finances and the type of funeral you want.
+These might include your:

 A will is a legal document where you say what you want to happen to your money, property and belongings when you die.
-These is called your estate or assets.
-It can also include details of who should look after your children and pets for example.
+These are called your estate or assets.
+It can also include details of who should look after your children and pets.

 It’s worth remembering that the law decides who gets your estate if you don't make a will.
 A will needs to be prepared and written in the right way.